irecatt/odin-recipes/README.md

 # odin-recipes
-Build a basic recipes website
+Build a basic recipes website to demonstrate my new skills in HTML writing